Azure/computer-vision-nextjs-webapp/deployment/documents/fromImage.md

     AZURE_STORAGE_ACCOUNT_KEY=$STORAGE_ACCOUNT_KEY
 ```

-We can verify that the command was successfull by using:
+We can verify that the command was successful by using:

 ```bash
 az containerapp show --name $MY_CONTAINER_APP_NAME --resource-group $MY_RESOURCE_GROUP_NAME